 The quality of the cookware used in the MSR Trail Lite Duo System is excellent.
 The bowls are extremely lightweight, hold plenty of food, easy to eat out of, and are easy to clean.
 The insulated mugs work great for keeping things like coffee, tea, and hot chocolate warm.
 I wouldn’t suggest eating out of these as it’s a little hard to use a spoon with as the inside shape has a few cracks and crevices.
 The aluminum pot is super easy to cook with as long as you have a quality stove that doesn’t have too much of a concentrated flame.
 Too much of a concentrated flame is difficult to cook with for any pot.
 The inside of the cook pot has a non stick liner which makes cooking and cleanup a breeze.
 The handle on the pot folds over the lid of the pot so when you’re not using it, it doesn’t take up a bunch of room and it keeps the lid from popping off.
 The lid has a nice clean fit on the pot and is clear so you can see the progress of your cooking.
 It has a rubber grip on it so the heat doesn’t transfer to the lid which prevents you from burning your fingers and it makes it easy to grab onto.

 Overall, I have been extremely happy using the MSR Trail Lite Duo System when camping and backpacking with 2 people.
 It’s compact, light, and has just what you need and nothing that you don’t need.
-For more information, please visit https://www.msrgear.com/
+For more information on the Trail Lite and other MSR gear, please visit www.msrgear.com